 -

-No adjustment is made to the book values of assets and liabilities, except to bring uniformity in accounting policies.
+No adjustment is made to the book values of assets and liabilities except to bring uniformity in accounting policies.

-Accounting Treatment – Pooling of Interests Method
+Accounting Treatment of Pooling of Interests Method

 Under the Pooling of Interests Method, the books of the transferee company reflect: